oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 ## Task 1: Getting Started with SQL Performance Watch

-1. Login to the Oracle Cloud Console, ensure you are in **US West (San Jose)** region.
-Click the **Navigation Menu** in the upper left, navigate to **Observability & Management** and within the **SQL Performance Watch** service.
+1. Login to the Oracle Cloud Console, change the region to **US West (San Jose)** region, if you are not in the **US West (San Jose)** region.
+Click the **Navigation Menu** in the upper left, navigate to **Observability & Management** and choose **SQL Performance Watch** service to go the SQL Performance Watch page.

      ![SQL Performance Watch](./images/oandm-sqlwatch.png " ")

 2. Choose **dbmgmt** compartment.
 Navigate to Administration page and choose external database to view the external databases.
 This page shows all the services in columns and the databases in rows.
-You can enable or disable any service such as SQL Performance Watch, etc,. by using this page for the respective database.
-You can view the databases that have SQL Performance Watch enabled under SQL Performance Watch column.
+You can enable or disable any service such as SQL Performance Watch, etc,. by using this page for the respective databases.
+You can view the databases that have SQL Performance Watch enabled under **SQL Performance Watch** column.

      ![SQL Performance Watch dbmgmt compartment](./images/compartment.png " ")